-The message in the previous email could be delivered in various ways: by phone, by text message, by WhatsApp, by email or even via letter.
+The message in the previous email could be delivered in various ways: by phone, by text message, by email, over a social network or even via fax or letter.

 What are the strengths and weaknesses of each method?
 When is better to call?
 When is it better to text?
 When is it better to send an email?